-Jimmy Cowan needs no introduction to students of Scottish football, boasting as he does 25 Scotland caps and an enduring reputation as one of Scotland’s finest ever goalkeepers.
+Jimmy Cowan needs no introduction to students of Scottish football, boasting as he does 25 Scotland caps and an enduring reputation as one of this country’s finest ever goalkeepers.

-Morton were always close to Cowan’s heart though: he always wore the club’s blue and white hooped jersey under his Scotland top and as the club’s most-capped player, Jimmy richly deserves his place in our Hall Of Fame.
+Morton were Cowan’s first love, though, and he always wore the club’s blue and white hooped jersey under his Scotland top.

 Sponsorship opportunity may be available, get in touch to discuss.